 How We'd Use These Free Nights

-Each of these free nights has a different potential value.
+Each of these free nights has different potential values.
 The free night from the IHG Rewards Premier Card, while in the past considered the best free night certificate available when issued with IHG's old co-brand card, is now on par with those offered by Marriott and Hyatt at best.
 The free nights earned from the Radisson Rewards Premier Visa are a perfect example of how you could get great value from an airport hotel.
 This is what we'd do with each of the options:

 IHG Rewards Free Night